The next morning in Stuttgart (after a brilliant evening in Esslingen), I woke up with an extra spring in my step!

 Oh, and you can see some spectacular Meissen porcelain here too (case in point that Eagle – which is actually worth more than the Royal crown above).

 We then carried on through, deep into rather almost-secret tunnels in the castle (or at least they felt that way)…

 …before popping up back outside for another amazing view of the castle.

 By this point, the snow had started coming in a lot more, making not just the castle look magical but also the surrounding countryside.

-We finished things off with a strudel before biding the castle farewell and heading back towards Stuttgart.
+We finished things off with a strudel before bidding the castle farewell and heading back towards Stuttgart.

-Back in Stuttgart, still on a high from finally getting to visit Hohenzollern castle, we made our way over to find what had officially been voted best gin in the world – Ginstr!
+Back in Stuttgart, still, on a high from finally getting to visit Hohenzollern castle, we made our way over to find what had officially been voted the best gin in the world – Ginstr!

 Ginstr is something of a brilliant startup success story, built by two friends with a love of gin, Ginstr is a brilliant example of passion turned into a fantastic product (which in turn, turns into financial success, of course, and many many accolades).

 But there’s no point just talking about gin, it’s there for the drinking and so we proceeded to do just that, with a sampling of gin and tonics and gimlets – all of which went down quite a treat.